 This is a timely question considering that social media breaches have been on the rise.
-A recent survey revealed that 22%of internet users said that their online accounts have been hacked at least once, while 14% reported they were hacked more than once.
-And, earlier this year Facebook itself got hacked, exposing the identity information of 50 million users.
+A recent survey revealed that 22% of internet users said that their online accounts have been hacked at least once, while 14% reported they were hacked more than once.

-Your first move—and a crucial one—is to change your password right away, and notify your connections that your account has been hacked.
-This way your friends know not to click on any suspicious posts or messages that appear to be coming from you because they might contain malware or phishing attempts.
+So, how should you respond if you find yourself in a social media predicament such as this?
+Your first move—and a crucial one—is to change your password right away and notify your connections that your account may have been compromised.
+This way, your friends know not to click on any suspicious posts or messages that appear to be coming from you because they might contain malware or phishing attempts.
 But that’s not all.
-There may be other, hidden threats to having your social media account hacked.
+There may be other hidden threats to having your social media account hacked.

 The risks associated with a hacker poking around your social media have a lot to do with how much personal information you share.
 Does your account include personal information that could be used to steal your identity, or guess your security questions on other accounts?